ibm-cloud-docs/transit-gateway/faqs.md

 {: #faq-ecmp}

 If your transit gateway doesn’t support ECMP (Equal-Cost Multi-Path Routing) and you need it for improved traffic routing, you can [open a support case](/docs/account?topic=account-open-case&interface=ui).
 IBM Support can assist in enabling ECMP for your transit gateway, allowing your traffic to be distributed across multiple paths for better redundancy and load balancing.

+## Can I use multiple local BGP ASNs within the same zone?
+{: faq}
+{: #faq-multiple-local-bgp-asns}

+ No. IBM Cloud Transit Gateway assigns a single local ASN per zone because each zone is backed by a specific data center.
+This means all connections within the same zone will share the same local ASN by design.

+If you require different local ASNs for isolation purposes (for example, per tenant), the only workaround is to create connections in different zones.
+Currently, the platform doesn't support assigning multiple local ASNs within a single zone.